venitahagerty/ccpp-doc/CCPPtechnical/source/BuildingRunningHostModels.rst

     * sp v2.0.2 - Spectral Transformation Library
     * w3nco v2.0.6 - GRIB decoder and encoder library

 These libraries are prebuilt on most NOAA machines using the Intel compiler.
-For those needing to build the libraries themselves, GMTB recommends using the source code from GitHub at https://github.com/NCAR/NCEPlibs.git, which includes build files for various compilers and machines using OpenMP flags and which are thread-safe.
+For those needing to build the libraries themselves, DTC recommends using the source code from GitHub at https://github.com/NCAR/NCEPlibs.git, which includes build files for various compilers and machines using OpenMP flags and which are thread-safe.
 Instructions for installing NCEPlibs are included on the GitHub repository webpage, but for the sake of example, execute the following for obtaining and building from source in ``/usr/local/NCEPlibs`` on a Mac:

 .. code-block:: console